LaurieFRD-Cyber/Elk_Stack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly availabile, in addition to restricting access to the network.
+- _What aspect of security do load balancers protect?_
+   In regrads to the confidentiality, integrity,and availability (CIA) Triad.
+Load Balancers ensure the Availability aspect of the information security.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- _What is the advantage of a jump box?_
+   The JumpBox is a secure admin workstation which requires all administrators to connect to the JumpBox before performing any configuration for non-repudiation.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_
+- _What does Filebeat watch for?_
+   Filebeat watches the log files and locations, and collects log events that you specify.
-- _TODO: What does Metricbeat record?_
+- _What does Metricbeat record?_
+   Metricbeat records metric and statistical data from the operating system and from services running on the server.
 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.